 The world’s largest event dedicated to discussing materials innovations, technologies and circular economy solutions to create a world FREE from waste plastic

 Plastic Waste Free World Conference & Expo has rapidly become the must-attend international conference and exhibition for any company looking for new technologies, materials, and solutions to help realize their plastic waste targets and source the latest innovations driving the new circular economy.

-In 2022 the event will take place in-person at Koelnmesse on the 9th & 10th of November 2022 and will be held alongside The Greener Manufacturing Show.
-As well as targeted conference tracks, Plastic Waste Free World will now include a free-to-attend exhibition featuring more than 250 companies leading the way forward in producing new materials, packaging solutions, manufacturing technologies, and new ways to use plastic waste as a valuable manufacturing resource for a wide range of industries and applications.
+In 2022 the event will take place in-person at Koelnmesse, 9-10 November 2022 and will be held alongside The Greener Manufacturing Show.
+As well as targeted conference streams, Plastic Waste Free World will now include a free-to-attend exhibition featuring 150+ companies leading the way forward in producing new materials, packaging solutions, manufacturing technologies, and new ways to use plastic waste as a valuable manufacturing resource for a wide range of industries and applications.